Table of Contents

 - Integrated terminal and Git support

-Other great code editors include Sublime Text and Atom, but VS Code remains the most popular choice due to its performance and features.
+Other notable code editors include Sublime Text and Atom, but VS Code remains the most popular choice because of its performance and features.

 2. Version Control Tools

-Version control is essential when working on team projects.
-It helps track code changes, facilitates better collaboration, and prevents overwriting each other’s work.
+Version control is essential for team projects.
+It tracks code changes, improves collaboration, and prevents team members from overwriting each other’s work.

 Git